chloe-glowy/free-time-helper/blog/initial-thoughts.md

 1. I don't know what I want to do right now
 1. I ask the system what to do.
 I tell it how much **free time\*** I have right now.
-1. The system may respond in one of two ways:
+1. The system gives a Suggestion, which may either be a Question or an Activity.
-   1. Ask for Information (e.g., what's something that energizes you? what's your best friend's name? etc.)
-   1. Give a suggestion (e.g., text {best friend}, or {do thing that energizes you}, or spend 5 minutes outside, or listen to your favorite song, etc.)

 \* **free time**: how much time is there between now and the next time I intend to do something else, such as get ready for bed, go to work, leave for an appointment, etc.?

 ### System-initiated Flow:

-1. The system gives me a suggestion
+1. The system gives a Suggestion

-### Ask for Information
+### Question

-1. The system asks me a question
+1. The system asks me a question.
+For example:
+   1. What's something that energizes you?
+   1. What's your best friend's name?
 1. I can either:
    1. Send an answer to the system
-      1. The system returns to #3 in the basic flow
+      1. The system gives a new Suggestion
    1. Tell the system "I don't want to answer this question right now"
-      1. The system returns to #3 in the basic flow
+      1. The system gives a new Suggestion
    1. Do nothing
       1. The system does not communicate with me until I initiate contact with it again

-### Give a suggestion
+### Activity

-1. The system gives me a suggestion
+1. The system suggests an activity.
+For example:
+   1. text {best friend}
+   1. do {thing that energizes you}
+   1. spend 5 minutes outside
+   1. listen to your favorite song
+   1. Read a specific article
 1. I can either:
    1. Tell the system I accept the suggestion
-      1. I take some time to do the suggested activity.
-The activity may or may not involve interacting with the system further (e.g., the activity may be an experience in the app, like playing a game or reading something, or it may be something outside the app like going for a walk.)
+      1. I take some time to do the suggested activity
       1. I tell the system I am done with the suggested activity.
-      1. The system returns to #3 in the basic flow
+      1. The system gives a new Suggestion
    1. Tell the system I do not accept the suggestion
-      1. The system returns to #3 in the basic flow
+      1. The system gives a new Suggestion
    1. Do nothing
       1. The system does not communicate with me until I initiate contact with it again